Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ├──app.py: Entry point to execute the modeling service.
 ├──tests/: Where pytest unit tests are stored.
 ├──private/: Where private data (e.g., cloud authentication keys) are stored.
-├──flows/: Orchestration workflows.
+├──flows/: Orchestration workflows using prefect.
-|  ├──register_flows.py: For registering all the prefect flows.
+|  ├──register_flows.py: For registering all the prefect flows with the cloud service.
 |  ├──collection_pipeline.py: For the Dataset Collection pipeline.
 |  └──training_pipeline.py: For the Model Training pipeline.
 ├──data/: Where datasets are stored.